HARSHA1995/HadoopStreamingAPI2/README.md

 After successful execution of hadoop jobs, the output statistics can be viewed in hdfs using below command

-* To view the output file
+* To view the output files

 hdfs dfs -cat /users-cloud-16fs/kattaha/project3-out/output2/part-00000